Bayesian Inference of Gravity through Realistic 3D Modeling of Wide Binary Orbits: General Algorithm and a Pilot Study

-The unnaturalness of Newtonian solutions for wide binaries in the low-acceleration regime motivates investigating consolidated probability distributions of $\Gamma$ based on the methodology introduced in Section~2.2 of \cite{Chae:2025}.
+While Section~\ref{sec:distribution} is concerned with statistical comparisons and tests of gravity models based on the Bayesian PDFs of the parameters, this subsection is concerned with direct measurements of $\Gamma$ through the consolidation of the individual PDFs.
+For this, the logical priors (arising from the randomness of the sample) must be imposed on inclination $i$ and phase $\Delta\phi$ because of the degeneracy between gravity and these parameters.
+Eccentricity $e$ can also have some degeneracy with gravity in general.
+However, it turns out that $e$ is reasonably constrained regardless of the prior when the 3D velocity $\mathbf{v}$ is very precise as in the present sample.
+Also, any prior on $e$ has to be empirical rather than a logical requirement.
+I consider two cases, i.e., the generic thermal prior ($f_{\rm pr}(e)=2e$) and the no/flat prior.

 Figure~\ref{fig:probdist} shows the consolidated PDFs of $\Gamma$ for two subsamples with $g_{\rm N}<10^{-9}$ or $g_{\rm N}>10^{-9}$m\,s$^{-2}$, where $g_{\rm N}$ is taken from the Bayesian results with generalized gravity (this is why the number in the low-acceleration regime is now 8, one less than the number with Newtonian gravity).
-The subsample of 24 binaries in the high-acceleration regime accurately reproduces Newtonian gravity with $\Gamma=-0.002_{-0.018}^{+0.012}$, ruling out any possibilities of non-standard gravity.
+Although the range $10^{-9}\lesssim g_{\rm N}\lesssim 10^{-8}$m\,s$^{-2}$ belongs to a smooth transition regime in MOND gravity, the range $g_{\rm N}>10^{-9}$m\,s$^{-2}$ is not split into finer ranges and referred to as the high-acceleration range because of the small sample size.
+The subsample of 24 binaries in the high-acceleration regime accurately reproduces Newtonian gravity with $\Gamma=-0.002_{-0.018}^{+0.012}$ (thermal prior) or $-0.004_{-0.013}^{+0.013}$ (flat prior).
 This agrees with the result of \cite{Chae:2025} for a much larger sample of 125 binaries (in a high-acceleration regime) that have, however, larger uncertainties of RVs.